m-anagn/PS-Scoring/README.md

 # Phase separation predictive analysis

+#### What exactly is phase separation?

 Phase separation (PS) is a biophysical mechanism that drives the formation of membraneless, organelle-like condensates, that arise when specific macromolecules demix creating concentrated phases.
-This process relies on multivalent, weak, and reversible interactions such as cation-π, hydrophobic, and electrostatic interactions mediated by intrinsically disordered regions (IDRs).
+This process relies on multivalent, weak, and reversible interactions such as cation-π, hydrophobic, electrostatic,etc. mediated by intrinsically disordered regions (IDRs), protein regions that are likely to lack a defined 3D structure.
 An important model describing the PS behavior of biomolecular condensates in vitro and in vivo is the known as the stickers-and-spacers.
 Stickers are specific motifs that mediate attractive, reversible interactions enabling the condensates' assembly, while spacers are the residues between stickers which play a crucial regulatory and structural role.

+#### What will I do in this workshop?

 Using predictive computational tools, you can identify motifs that aid PS on your protein of interst, annotate and visualize them.
-First, make sure to download the FASTA file your protein of interest from [UniProt](https://www.uniprot.org/).
-Alternatively, you can use FASTA files for FUS, a protein with high PS propensity, and GAI, a more structired protein.
+First, make sure to download the FASTA file of your protein of interest from [UniProt](https://www.uniprot.org/).
+Alternatively, you can use FASTA files for FUS, a protein with high PS propensity, and GAI, a more structired protein that are provided.
 Open your terminal and create a new directory using the following command:

 ```
 mkdir PS
 cd /path/to/PS
 ```

-Clone the github to your directory with this command:
+Clone this github to your directory with this command:

 ```
 git clone https://github.com/m-anagn/PSPA.git